sileht/solard/README.rst

 als module installation if needed
 ---------------------------------
-If you have a kernel < 4.2 o, you have to install this module https://github.com/danieleds/als
+If you have a kernel < 4.2, you have to install this module https://github.com/danieleds/als

 Under root::